Natemen96/ECEMasterProject/README.md

 ## Installation

-WARNING: This is a large install (~2GB).
+WARNING: This is a large install (~2GB) and will take approximately 20mins depending on internet speed.
 Depending on your set up, you may find it easier to install the package yourself.
 The list can be found in the `conda_env` folder.
 See 'conda_env/rl_window.yml' for the most up to date package list.

 The conda environment follow this installation please 1st download [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)